It all started when….

-The rat pack was legendary for its Las Vegas strip performances.
+The Rat Pack were legendary for their Las Vegas strip performances.

-For example,TO ATTRACT MORE GAMBLERS TO THEIR DOOR, the Marquee at the Sands Hotel might read Dean Martin—Maybe Frank—Maybe Sammy.
-Their appearances were valuable because the city would flood with wealthy gamblers.
-Their act (always in tuxedo) consisted of each singing individual numbers, duets and trios, along with seemingly improvised slapstick and chatter.
-In the socially charged 1960s, their jokes revolved around adult themes, such as Sinatra’s womanizing and Martin’s drinking, as well as Davis’s race and religion.
-Sinatra and Martin supported the civil rights movement and refused to perform in clubs that would not allow african-american or Jewish performers.
+The Rat Pack’s act (always in tuxedos) consisted of individual numbers, duets and trios, along with seemingly improvised slapstick and chatter.
+In the socially-charged 1960s, their jokes revolved around adult themes such as Sinatra’s womanising and Martin’s drinking, as well as Davis’ race and religion.
+Sinatra and Martin supported the civil rights movement and refused to perform in clubs that would not allow African-American or Jewish performers.